hairizuanbinnoorazman/blog/content/speaker-profile.md

 ## Talks

+### Back to Basics: Deploying an application on a server

+A workshop session that covers the basics of application deployment on a server such as:

+- scp of application artifacts to the server
+- Setup of systemd for the application on server

 ### Build your own redis

 Redis changed their license and that resulted in some companies needing to switch away from Redis.
 It might be a good opportunity to look at Redis to see how it clicks under the hood - how data is passed from server to redis servers etc (looking and trying to understand the redis protocol).
 We will then attempt to build a small redis based on that (only covering the critical redis api-s)